What’s this blog all about?

 I call things how I see them and “tell it how it is.”
 I will endeavour to make things uplifting/positive where possible but sometimes you just can’t.

 There are some really sad parts to my journey, and some appalling parts, and I’m not going to hide them.
-I think leaving them out would be a disservice to some readers.
+I think leaving them out would be a disservice to the readers who struggle with things alone.

 There are people that say that type 1 diabetes doesn’t hold them back, and good for them.
 (Unless they are condescending about it.)
 I understand how it’s true in their worldview.

 It’s not true in mine.
 Diabetes takes up a lot of time, a lot of money, and a lot of headspace.
 It affects decisions I make.
-It has to, from a pragmatic perspective; but there are also less “legitimate” reasons, and that’s OK.
+It has to, from a pragmatic perspective; but there are also less “legitimate” reasons, such as just being sick of it all, and that’s OK.

 It’s very important to have a good relationship with your illnesses, and one of my goals is to encourage this.
 Let’s have a laugh, let’s feel empowered and in control, let’s learn and discover and connect, let’s make the most of things.
 However, I’m not going to pretend that I’m happy diabetes or epilepsy entered my life.
 (Maybe one day I’ll reconsider.
 Maybe you will help me.)